 Reporting Good Payment History for Renters Can Instantly Boost Their Credit Score

-That’s the thing though, paying rent on time is a prime example of exactly what a credit report from all three credit bureaus is looking for.
+That’s the thing though, paying rent on time is a great example of what a credit report from all three credit bureaus is looking for.

-You can build credit history with rent payments and ongoing reporting of your on-time payments helps establish your good record.
+You can build credit history with rent payments.
+Ongoing reporting of your on-time payments helps establish your good record.

 How to Report Rent to Credit Bureaus